gvwilson/sensibleadventures/short-stories/arecibo.md

 **Uraniborg / Actual minus 1400 years**

+"Tycho bloody Brahe."
+The carpenter spits over the rowboat's gunwale into the uncaring sea.
+It takes two hours of hard work to get from Landskrona to Bäckviken.
+Despite the coins in his pocket he regrets having agreed to make the trip.
+Still,
+silver is silver is scarce,
+as his father would have said.

+"You did not like him?"
+The carpenter's passenger is the first *svart* he has ever seen.
+His clothes are impeccable and his accent is pure Copenhagen, but the scar on the left side of his bald head says more loudly than words that this is a man who has seen trouble, yes, and survived it.

+The carpenter grunts.
+"Never met him.
+But anyone with a lick of sense could have told Lord Brahe that tower was going to sway in the wind.
+Hell,
+even the tower of St. Ibb's is a bit creaky sometimes."

+The stranger nods.
+"I'm told the second tower was much sturdier."

+"Solid oak cross-braces," the carpenter agrees.
+"Could have ribbed two ships with 'em and had some left over, but they did the job.
+'Course,
+the whole thing was bloody stupid.
+If he'd waited a few years he could have used one of those Dutch spyglass things and saved himself all that work."

 Uraniborg was built between 1576 and 1580 on the island of Hven by Tycho Brahe, then expanded to Stjerneborg after it turned out that tower-mounted instruments swayed too much in the wind.
 Brahe abandoned the site in 1597 after he fell out of favor with the Danish king Christian IV; it was destroyed in 1601.
 It was the first custom-built observatory in modern Europe.

 <div align="center">* * *</div>